 Principle 7: The Power of Partnership

 I understand that in true partnership, our individual and unique spirits matter.
 Principle 7 frees us to explore new ways to create true partnerships.
 Partnership asks us to honor both our individual excellence and the excellence in others.
 Partnership implies a balanced exchange.
 Both giving and receiving act in a dynamic balance.
 By cultivating dialogue and transforming conflict, we create a more powerful partnership that releases new energy to create new options to complex issues.
-This form of partnership frees up energy so that new options are created more easily and effortlessly.
-When this occurs, the least effort will yield the greatest impact.

 Principle 8: The Qualities of Excellence

 I support the highest in myself and others.
 I am concerned with those qualities of the human spirit such as: love, compassion, patience, tolerance, forgiveness, contentment, and a sense of personal responsibility and harmony.
 Principle 8 explores ways that we can champion the qualities of excellence.
 Creating excellence in ourselves and others means opening to the qualities that sustain us as humans.
 These qualities include compassion, patience, tolerance, and forgiveness.
 When we extend these qualities to ourselves and others, we begin to explore more deeply who we are and what we can achieve.
 From this position of strength, we can live and work with more purpose and commitment.

 Principle 9: Spontaneous Development